 What is most important is to make sure that you floss correctly and clean your teeth thoroughly.
 Watch this video on how to floss and the proper care of your teeth while wearing braces.

 Should I floss before I brush, or after?

 There are different benefits to both flossing before brushing and after brushing.
 If you brush your teeth first, this can cause the plaque between your teeth to loosen up.
 This, in turn, will allow your flossing to be more effective.
 That being said, flossing before brushing allows you to dislodge food debris that you can then brush away afterward.
 When wearing braces, it works best to floss after you brush away all the food that adheres to your brackets and wires.
 This will make it easier to thread the floss in between the brackets to floss properly.

 Should I floss in the morning?
 At night?
 Both?

 It’s only necessary to floss once per day.
 Flossing at night is considered the best time.
 Doing so helps to ensure that food and debris from the day don’t stay within the crevices of your teeth overnight, helping to stop the build-up of plaque and tooth decay.
 However, if night time is not best for you… as long as you floss, anytime is fine that works with your schedule.

-If you’d like to learn more about flossing techniques, or about what type of floss you should be using, feel free to reach out to our team at Garrett and Boyd Orthodontics in Sugar Land and Rosenberg TX.
+If you’d like to learn more about flossing techniques, or about what type of floss you should be using, feel free to reach out to our team at Garrett & Boyd Orthodontics in Sugar Land and Rosenberg, TX.
 We are always available to answer any questions you have about maintaining good dental health while going through orthodontic treatment.